sunset-crow/faker-image-issue/README.md

 curl_setopt($ch, CURLOPT_SSL_VERIFYHOST, false);
 curl_setopt($ch, CURLOPT_SSL_VERIFYPEER, false);

-your code will be like that:
+and your code will be like that:

    // save file
         if (function_exists('curl_exec')) {